jfraj/GCDproject/CodeBook.md

 ##Introduction
-The run\_analysis.R code produce a file of average features for each subject and each activity of the given data set.
+The run\_analysis.R code produces a file of average features for each subject and each activity of the given data set ([described here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)).
 Here are the steps:
 * Getting and cleaning (removing "-", "(", ")", "." and ",") the feature names
 * Create a data frame with the train and test data set with column names cleaned above